pham-andrew/Anime.Museum/README.md

 # Welcome to The Anime Museum

 The Anime Museum is a virtual museum with hopes to one day host a physical exhibit.
+Visit the virtual museum by clicking the link in the about section.
 Thanks for visiting!

 ## [Exhibits](https://github.com/pham-andrew/anime.museum/wiki/Exhibits)